mmitch/gonefishing/README.md

 #### Todo list

 - does not take enchantments (eg. gloves) into account
+- choose a nice icon for the equipment set
 - colorize debug output (unneeded?)
 - translate README (don't want to...)
 - save stored gear over login/logout.